 We Spoke To The Lad Who Knocked On Fergie's Door And Asked For A Trial

-After Max Lonsdale was released by Macclesfield Town as a youngster in 2011, he did quite the opposite of rest on his laurels.
+After Max Lonsdale was released by Macclesfield Town as a youngster in 2011, he did quite the opposite of resting on his laurels.
 He went live and direct to the greatest manager in English football history, Sir Alex Ferguson, and asked for a trial.

 Lonsdale had lived in Spain and played in the Malaga youth ranks until he moved back to England when he was 13 and joined Macclesfield at the same age.